Zeng Laishun: Chinese Educational Mission

 In August 1871, Chinese political and military leaders submitted a memorial to the Qing court calling for a group of 120 Chinese boys to be sent to study in the United States for a period of fifteen years, to familiarize them with Western practices and institutions.
 This was based on an earlier proposal by Yung Wing, but Zeng occasionally claimed that he and Yung had come up with the idea for the program together.
-The memorial was soon approved by the chief foreign policy office and then the imperial court itself the following month.
+The memorial was soon approved by the chief foreign policy officer and then the imperial court itself the following month.

-The bureaucrat Chen Lanbin and Yung Wing were tasked to head the mission, with Zeng Laishun serving as the third-in-command as well as the mission's translator.
+The bureaucrats, Chen Lanbin and Yung Wing, were tasked to head the mission, with Zeng Laishun serving as the third-in-command as well as the mission's translator.
 In addition to his knowledge of English, Zeng had become familiar with a range of different varieties of spoken Chinese across the coast of south China.
 He could translate for students with mutually unintelligible forms of Chinese; the students were recruited mainly from Cantonese-speaking families, with a smaller contingent of Ningpo city and Shanghainese speakers.
 A preparatory school for the mission's students was established in Shanghai, with Zeng as the English teacher and his teenage sons Elijah and Spencer as assistants.
 They were extremely strict towards their students, inflicting corporal punishments over mispronunciations; they were described by alumnus Yung Kwai as "this Satan with his infernal offspring".
 When Zeng left to travel with the first group of students, Kuang Qizhao, a lexicographer, took over English instruction.